johncant/with_cred/README.md

 them into your SCM/VCS
 3) An encrypted environment variable and a password.
 This gem helps you encrypt your credentials on deployment with capistrano and run commands with the credentials as environment variables.
+The credentials may never be persistently stored.

 ## Installation